 Homelabs are often overlooked when it comes to security.
 After all, they’re not hosting critical business applications, right?
 But here’s the thing: homelabs are a playground for experimentation, and that experimentation often involves sensitive data, credentials, or even production-like environments.
 If you’re like me, you want your homelab to be secure, not just functional.

 In this article, we’ll explore how to bring enterprise-grade security practices to your homelab using two powerful tools: Wazuh and Suricata.
 Wazuh provides endpoint monitoring and log analysis, while Suricata offers network intrusion detection.
-Together, they form a robust security stack that can help you detect and respond to threats effectively—even in a small-scale environment.
+Together, they form a solid security stack that can help you detect and respond to threats effectively—even in a small-scale environment.

 Why does this matter?
 Cybersecurity threats are no longer limited to large organizations.
 Attackers often target smaller, less-secure environments as stepping stones to larger networks.
 Your homelab could be a weak link if left unprotected.
 Implementing a security stack like Wazuh and Suricata not only protects your data but also provides hands-on experience with tools used in professional environments.

 Additionally, a secure homelab allows you to experiment freely without worrying about exposing sensitive information.
-Whether you’re testing new software, running virtual machines, or hosting personal projects, a robust security setup ensures that your environment remains safe from external threats.
+Whether you’re testing new software, running virtual machines, or hosting personal projects, a solid security setup ensures that your environment remains safe from external threats.

 Setting Up Wazuh for Endpoint Monitoring